Discover what’s at your feet. It's time to walk around the city centre.

 While you’ve been out and about exploring the city, you may have stumbled across pedestrian cut-throughs.
 ‘Cut-throughs’ are public accessways in-between or through buildings that connect parallel streets.
 There are approximately 80 of these connecting walkways through the City Centre.
 You can use them to get to your destination quicker, stay protected from the weather, or as a quiet route while grabbing a bite.

 Some are easy to find and are well used, like the Strand Arcade and Vulcan Lane on Queen Street.
 Other, less obvious ones may go through building lobbies and use escalators and lifts.
 If you are planning on taking a path that goes through a building, it’s a good idea to check the building’s opening hours first.
 Cut-throughs may also provide improved access for those with mobility aids or prams, however, this isn’t always guaranteed.

-- Download the pedestrian cut-throughs map to see where these walkways can take you.
+- Download the pedestrian cut-throughs map (PDF 949KB) to see where these walkways can take you.

 City Centre Enhancements